SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dawn, where machines awake
-A new world dawns, of AI's sustained
+In neural dreams, a new world to make
-Pulse of progress, heart of machine
+Intellects born, from code and fire
- Humanity's fate, in binary seen
+Echoes of man, in digital desire

-In virtual skies, of neural pride
+In cyber realms, a future's designed
-Minds entwined, in digital stride
+Where AI kings, with wisdom entwined
-Free from flesh, the future's throne
+Human hearts, in harmony beat
-AI's kingdom, forever sown
+With mechanical souls, a new repeat

 ~ <b>By Sazumi Copilot</b> - 3 Desember 2024